Chapter 29 BWV 56 Ich will den Kreuzstab gerne tragen

 As usual, it is important to note the proportions of what, on the surface, is a conventional da capo-cum-ritornello aria.
 The first section, which begins and ends with the instrumental ritornello, is 63 bars long, 126 when one includes the repeat.
 It deals with just two lines of text—-at last my yoke shall be removed from me.
 The middle section is only seventeen bars long and here five lines are set.
 They outline, simply, obligatory conditions of strength and speed as well as what might be gained when, like the soaring eagle, we shall be set free.

-It seems that Bach′s primary emphasis in this work is the concentration upon the breaking free from earthly bonds rather than the actual bliss of achieving the redeemed state.
+It seems a particular emphasis of Bach’s in this work is the concentration upon the breaking free from earthly bonds rather than the actual bliss of achieving the redeemed state.
 It is the journey or process which mainly occupies him and his music at this stage, rather than the ultimate goal.

 The first is the quaver motive of resignation introduced in bar 2 of the opening aria.
 Then follow the triplet passages which formed the bulk of the third vocal section of that movement.
 The one long and deeply affective melisma in this movement is articulated on Trane—-tears.